Brinkhuis/Zorguitgaven/README.md

-# Reproducing a nice plot with ggplot
+# Reproducing a colourful visualization with ggplot

 On [https://www.vtv2018.nl/zorguitgaven](https://www.vtv2018.nl/zorguitgaven) a very nice and colourful visualization was publiced on zorguitgaven (healthcare expenses):